catalyst-cloud/catalystcloud-docs/source/first-instance/command-line.rst

 .. note::

- This step can be skipped if floating IPs already exist, you can check this with the command ``openstack floating ip list``.
+ This step can be skipped if Floating IPs already exist.
+ Check this by issuing the command: ``openstack floating ip list``.

 .. code-block:: bash

  $ export CC_FLOATING_IP_ID=$( openstack floating ip list -f value | grep -m 1 'None None' | awk '{ print $1 }' )
  $ export CC_PUBLIC_IP=$( openstack floating ip show $CC_FLOATING_IP_ID -f value -c floating_ip_address )

-Now, we can associate this floating IP with our instance:
+Associate this Floating IP with the instance:

 .. code-block:: bash

  $ openstack server add floating ip first-instance $CC_PUBLIC_IP

+|
+|

 Connect to the new Instance
 ===========================

-Connecting to our instance should be as easy as:
+Connecting to the Instance should be as easy as:

 .. code-block:: bash